mikiokaji/runpod-revops-integration/docs/README.md

 1. **HubSpot API**: The data source for fetching contacts, companies, and deals.
 2. **Dagster Pipelines**: Executes data ingestion and transformation logic, pulling data from HubSpot and processing it for Snowflake.
 3. **Snowflake Staging Tables**: Temporary tables where the raw data from HubSpot is stored for further processing.
 4. **Snowflake Business Logic Database**: Stores user, team, and membership data, used to enrich HubSpot data.
+The `transactions` table is **not used** for spending calculations in this pipeline.
+Instead, HubSpot deals data is used.
-5. **Snowflake Final Views**: The final output of the pipeline that aggregates the data into actionable insights, like `contacts_to_users` and `team_spending`.
+5. **Snowflake Final Views**:
+- `contacts_to_users`: Links HubSpot contacts to Snowflake users and calculates each user's lifetime spend.
+- `team_spending`: Links HubSpot companies to Snowflake teams and calculates total team spending based on associated HubSpot deals.
+- `company_deals`: Shows HubSpot deals associated with each company.

 ## Setup and Running Instructions